A program produced by MORE ART in partnership with the Artist Volunteer Center

-Jason Maas serves as the Special Programs Coordinator for More Art, and is tasked with developing and leading Engaging Artists, a socially-conscious residency program.
-The Artist Volunteer Center is one of the partners on this incredibly meaningful More Art program that connects artists with volunteering, encourages artmaking from direct action, provides connections in the fields of fine art, activism and advocacy and offers participating artists free studio space and access to grants.
+Jason Maas served as the Special Programs Coordinator for More Art, and was tasked with conceiving, developing, and leading the first three years of Engaging Artists, a socially-conscious residency program.
+The Artist Volunteer Center was one of the partners on this incredibly meaningful More Art program that connects artists with volunteering, encourages artmaking from direct action, provides connections in the fields of fine art, activism and advocacy and offers participating artists free studio space and access to grants.

 In its first year, 2014, the theme was homelessness, and 15 artists were selected to volunteer in homeless shelters in partnering organizations all across the city.
 It is estimated that 3000 New Yorkers were served during the run of the program.
 In Engaging Artists 2015 the program was open exclusively to foreign-born and first generation American artists, who volunteered with immigrant seniors.
 Their final exhibition for the program was held at the Queens Museum.

-The 2016 Engaging Artists Residency focuses on issues of housing inequality in New York City.
-As the goal of the 4 month residency is to prepare artists for long-term activist work, ideal candidates must live in New York City and have an interest in or dedication to housing advocacy, homeless services, and/or anti-displacement efforts in their respective communities.
-This residency program is provided free of cost to artists.
-The artists receive a free professional development program, free studio space for three months, a chance to apply for a grant only available to the residents, and a final presentation / art show of work inspired by the program.
-The 2015 cohort's final exhibition was at the Queens Museum.
+The 2016 Engaging Artists Residency focused on issues of housing inequality in New York City.
+As the goal of the 4 month residency is to prepare artists for long-term activist work, ideal candidates were to live in New York City and have an interest in or dedication to housing advocacy, homeless services, and/or anti-displacement efforts in their respective communities.
+This residency program was provided free of cost to artists.
+The artists received a free professional development program, free studio space for three months, a chance to apply for a grant only available to the residents, and a final presentation / art show of work inspired by the program.

 Preference is given to long-term New York City artists; artists of color; individuals from economically disadvantaged backgrounds, those who have been excluded from the resources of the art world because of cultural, racial, and linguistic heritage and/or identity; do not have formal artistic training; or their creative practices have been historically underrepresented from mainstream exhibitions.